What is Santa smoking?

 Emily Kaltenbach, New Mexico state director at Drug Policy Alliance says that: “Marijuana legalization has a good chance of becoming a reality in New Mexico in the coming years with our new governor and a more supportive legislature.
 Michelle Lujan Grisham will move drug policy reform forward in New Mexico – reform that has been stalled for the last eight years during the Martinez administration.”

 She continues.
 “Lujan Grisham understands that drug laws and policies should be grounded in science, compassion, health and human rights.
 She has a solid plan to address our state’s decades-long opioid overdose crisis.
 And, she is supporting the legalization of marijuana for the right reasons – to better restrict minors’ access to marijuana, protect accessibility for those with medicinal needs, and reinvest in communities most harmed by prohibition.”
+Those who require access to marijuana for various medical and recreational purposes may want to investigate the services of a Denver dispensary or somewhere else near them.

 But realistically this could take (as Kaltenbach states above), a few years, but if you’ve been following my posts on SWW, you’ll have noticed I’ve made it a point to mention how simple it actually is to apply for and receive, a Medical Marijuana card in New Mexico.